-Taking part in the Award isn't easy - it requires commitment over time - but it is simple to get started and after all your time and effort you will have achieved something special of which you can be very proud.
+As you may have discovered at Bronze level taking part in the Award isn't easy.
+It requires commitment over time - but after all your time and effort you will have achieved something special of which you can be very proud.